 Class A Ordinary Shares Subject to Possible Redemption

-The Company accounts for its Class A ordinary shares subject to possible redemption in accordance with the guidance in ASC Topic 480 “Distinguishing Liabilities from Equity.”
-Class A ordinary shares subject to mandatory redemption (if any) is classified as liability instruments and are measured at fair value.
-Conditionally redeemable Class A ordinary shares (including Class A ordinary shares that features redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company’s control) are classified as temporary equity.
-At all other times, Class A ordinary shares is classified as shareholders’ equity.
+The Company accounts for its Class A ordinary shares subject to possible redemption in accordance with the guidance in ASC 480 “Distinguishing Liabilities from Equity.”
+Class A ordinary shares subject to mandatory redemption (if any) are classified as liability instruments and are measured at fair value.
+Conditionally redeemable Class A ordinary shares (including shares of Class A ordinary shares that feature redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company’s control) are classified as temporary equity.
+At all other times, Class A ordinary shares are classified as shareholders’ equity.
 The Company’s Class A ordinary shares feature certain redemption rights that are considered to be outside of the Company’s control and subject to the occurrence of uncertain future events.
-Accordingly, as of Initial Public Offering (including the consummation of the over-allotment), 34,500,000 Class A ordinary shares subject to possible redemption is presented at redemption value as temporary equity, outside of the shareholders’ equity section of the Company’s balance sheet.
+Accordingly, as of June 30, 2021, 31,204,323 Class A ordinary shares subject to possible redemption at the redemption amount were presented at redemption value as temporary equity, outside of the shareholders’ equity section of the Company’s condensed balance sheet.

 There is currently no taxation imposed on income by the Government of the Cayman Islands.
 In accordance with Cayman federal income tax regulations, income taxes are not levied on the Company.
 Consequently, income taxes are not reflected in the Company’s financial statement.
 The Company’s management does not expect that the total amount of unrecognized tax benefits will materially change over the next twelve months.

-The following table reflects presents a reconciliation of the numerator and denominator used to compute basic and diluted net income per share for each class of ordinary shares:
+The following table reflects the calculation of basic and diluted net income (loss) per share of ordinary share:

 Recent Accounting Pronouncements